 - A copy made by the court from the original order signed by the judge.
 The court copy has a stamp on it saying it is certified by the court and includes an original signature from a court official.

 - Set of rules and table used to calculate the amount of child support that one parent must pay to the other parent after separation or divorce.
 There are federal guidelines, and one for each of the Canadian provinces and territories.
 Many foreign countries also have their own guidelines.

 - Designated Authority

-- The body or office in a Canadian province or territory that is responsible for receiving and sending support applications and orders under the Interjurisdictional Support Orders Act (ISO).
-In NL, the Support Enforcement Program carries out these functions.
+- The body or office in a Canadian province or territory that is responsible for receiving and sending support interjurisdictional applications and orders under the provincial ISO law and the Divorce Act.
+In Newfoundland and Labrador, the Support Enforcement Program (SEP) office carries out these functions.

 - Reciprocating Jurisdiction

 - Under provincial ISO law, this is a province, territory or country with which Newfoundland and Labrador has a reciprocal arrangement to recognize child and spousal support orders and agreements made in each other’s place.
 An order or written agreement made in one place can be enforced in the other.

 - The person responding to an application.